Optimality of a barrier strategy in a spectrally negative L\'evy model with a level-dependent intensity of bankruptcy: Scale functions

 Recall that $q$ is the discount rate.
 Since \cites{avram-et-al_2007,loeffen_2008}, it has been widely known that the $q$-scale function $W_q$ is an essential object in the study of the optimal dividends problem with classical ruin.
 When exponential Parisian ruin is considered, as in \cite{renaud2019}, a second family of scale functions is needed.
 If Parisian ruin occurs at rate $\phi>0$, i.e., if $\omega(x) = \phi \ind_{(-\infty,0)}(x)$, then $Z_q (\cdot;\Phi(\phi+q))$ is the scale function of interest.
-In general, for fixed $0<r<s$, define, for each $x \in \reals$,
+In general, for $r,s>0$, such a function is defined, for each $x \in \reals$, by